Last week on Friday I got my normal nerdy newsletter from a trusted source and it changed how I do my job.

 My gut instinct is that their responses are sourced primarily through Bing Search data, since Microsoft is their largest investor.

-Also, they do not mention any other partners by name other than bing.
+Interestingly enough though, they do not mention any other partners by name other than bing in their help article.
 I searched through their own privacy policy documentation but couldn’t find any specific references.

 Sources are cited